zuixjs/zkit/source/content/controllers/transpose-fx/index.md

 ### 2. Load the `transpose-fx` controller

-Add the `ctrl z-load` attributes to the element hosting the target view, and, inside, add the class `transpose-fx-container` to the destination container into which the source element will be transposed:
+Add the `ctrl z-load` attributes to the element hosting the target view:

 ```html
 <div ctrl z-load="{{ app.zkit.libraryPath }}controllers/transpose-fx"